Dollar drops, Aussie, Sterling gain as risk appetite increases

 +10.8641

-(Reporting by Karen Brettell; Additional reporting by Iain Withers in London; Editing by Jonathan Oatis)
+(Reporting by Karen Brettell; Additional reporting by Iain Withers in London; Editing by Jonathan Oatis and Alistair Bell)

 ((karen.brettell@thomsonreuters.com))